 Step 2: define roadmap and pilot

 This is where the ‘agile’ comes in.
 We define on a high level all the activities we must execute.
 We add that to a roadmap which roughly maps out those activities on a quarterly basis.
 The total timeline can be one or two years.

 We then define in more detail all activities for the first quarter.
 The key goal of the first quarter should be a ‘pilot’: the first project that will get us started and can create positive outcomes (proof).
 Typically, this would be starting the innovation team and that team supporting one or two innovation teams that are already running in the company.
 Or it could be a startup competition to attract external startups.

-My personal experience is that this model brings the right balance between strategy and execution.
+My personal experience about innovation in Indonesia is that this model brings the right balance between strategy and execution.
 We stay within the spirit of ‘let’s just start and move quickly’, yet we spend enough time to think through direction and ‘engines’ with leaders.
-We focus on clarifying the priorities and ‘how’ for the activities happening in the first quarter, yet not on the activities that happen later.
+Then, we focus on clarifying the priorities and ‘how’ for the activities happening in the first quarter, yet not on the activities that happen later.
 We get started and learn along the way, without getting stuck in long term strategic planning.